juichiehchang/pythonML/README.md

-# These are the assignments of the python machine learning class in NTU
+# Assignments of the python machine learning class in NTU